 People can also leave reviews and ask questions about your gym, so this is an important marketing aspect to focus on.
 Engage with prospective clients on this page as well to let them know that you are listening.
 People very often make their decisions based on reviews, so gathering positive reviews on this page improves your ranking and people deciding to join your gym.

 Coschedule has an extensive blog on how to approach asking for customer reviews and great examples of companies that have employed these methods.
-Check it out and start thinking about what kind of incentives your gym can offer for leaving reviews.
+Check it out and start thinking about what incentives your gym can offer for leaving reviews.

 Seasonal Gym Marketing